Last Updated: November 14, 2024

 What is APY?

 APY stands for Annual Percentage Yield.
-It’s a crucial concept in the world of finance, especially when it comes to savings and investments.
-APY represents the total amount of interest you can earn on your money over a year, taking into account the power of compound interest.
-Unlike a simple interest rate, APY gives us a more accurate picture of how our money grows over time.
+APY represents the total amount of interest you can earn on your money over a year, considering the effects of compounding interest.
+Regular simple interest pays only on the original deposit, but APY considers how interest accumulates on the principal and generates increased earnings.

 To put it simply, APY is the “total package” that shows us how much we’ll earn in a year, considering how often the interest is added to our account.
 This makes it an essential tool for comparing different savings options and understanding our potential returns.